 \section{Calibration procedure}

 After the events are recorded, the \triggerLevel jet energy and direction are corrected to those of simulated particle-level jets built from stable particles with a lifetime longer than 10 ps, excluding muons and neutrinos.
-Before any calibration, the jet \pt\ response, defined as the \pt\ ratio of a \triggerLevel jet to the same jet\footnote{The \triggerLevel and offline jets are matched within a radius of $\Delta R = 0.4$.} reconstructed offline (offline jet), is between 0.95 and 1.05.
+Before any calibration, the jet \pt\ response, defined as the \pt\ ratio of a \triggerLevel jet to the same jet\footnote{The \triggerLevel and offline jets are matched within a radius of $\Delta R = 0.4$.} reconstructed offline (offline jet), is between 0.95 and 1.05 in the \pt\ range considered by this analysis.
 Since the energy scale for \triggerLevel and offline jet are very similar, the \triggerLevel jet calibration employs the same procedure and constants as derived for offline jets~\cite{PERF-2016-04}, with some modifications to account for the unavailability of tracking information for \triggerLevel jets.

 In the calibration procedure, summarized in Figure~\ref{fig:CalibrationScheme}, an event-by-event jet-area-based calibration~\cite{PERF-2014-03} is used to correct for contributions from additional proton--proton interactions (pileup) in the same and neighboring crossings of proton bunches.
 Then, the simulation-based calibration derived for offline jets is applied to \triggerLevel jets to correct both jet energy and direction.
 Next, calorimeter-based variables are used to reduce the dependence on the \triggerLevel jet flavor and to minimize the impact of energy leakage.
 Only variables related to the \triggerLevel jet energy fractions in the electromagnetic and hadronic calorimeters and the minimum number of calorimeter cells containing 90\% of the \triggerLevel jet energy are used here since track-based variables, which are normally used in the offline calibration, are not available.